airswap/airswap-about/announcements.md

 **To complete the bonus OTC task for Wave 7: Trading**

-- You can either make or take an order.
+- Either make or take an order.
 If you make an order, you can take it with another account you own.
 - One of the sides (maker or taker) of the order must have a value of $15 or more.
-- If you make an order with ETH, it will be wrapped as WETH.
-WETH is a 1:1 conversion of ETH to make it swappable.
+- If you make an order with ETH, it will be wrapped as WETH, a 1:1 conversion of ETH to make it swappable.
 - If you take an order with WETH, you can unwrap it by clicking RFQ and swapping WETH to ETH on [https://linea.airswap.eth.limo/](https://linea.airswap.eth.limo/).

 **To make an OTC order**